TheOdinProject/curriculum/new_course/1_programming_fundementals/basic_enumerable_methods.md

 #=> { "one" => 1, "two" => 2}
 ~~~

-You may have noticed in the code examples so far when you use `#each`, it will return the original collection, this is something to keep in mind when debugging your code as it can lead to some confusion.
+You may have noticed in the code examples so far when you use `#each`, it will return the original collection.
+This is something to keep in mind when debugging your code as it can lead to some confusion.

 Take this code for example: